 "In the morning say to yourself: I will meet the busybody, the ungrateful, the arrogant, the deceitful, the envious, the antisocial."

-Because we've been taught that thinking about bad things causes bad things.
-That "positive vibes only" is a strategy rather than a bumper sticker.
-And because there's a genuine risk here — if you do this without guardrails, you can slide from wise anticipation into a full anxiety spiral.
-The Stoics knew this too.
-That's why the practice has structure.
+So why does it feel so counterintuitive?
+Because we have been taught that thinking about bad things causes bad things.
+And because there is a genuine risk here.
+Done without guardrails, this practice can slide from wise anticipation into a full anxiety spiral.
+The Stoics knew that too.
+That is why the practice has structure.

 This is worth being clear about, because the line is real.